-4.1 Rasters
+5.1 Rasters

 As described in the previous paragraphs both tiled solid color and the raster paint concepts use some kind of rasters describing either a tile, or a raster image in the raster paint.
 Bifrost defines a class BitMap for using with tiling and a class PixMap to be used in the RasterPaint.
-In figure 10 the hierarchy is illustrated.
+In the Figure below, the hierarchy is illustrated.